pfsense/docs/source/cache-proxy/using-squid-with-freeradius.rst

 -----------

-Squid provides the possibility to ask for a username and password for users who want to connect the internt through squid proxy.
+Squid provides the possibility to ask for a username and password for users who want to connect to the internet through squid proxy.
 This works only if squid is running in non-transparent mode.

 -  SQUID configuration: